Alastair (Ally) Lucas

 My Qualifications and Training

 I obtained my Postgraduate Diploma in Counselling from the University of Abertay in 2011, and went on to complete a Masters in Counselling.
+In February 2021 I gained an ACTO (Association for Counselling & Therapy Online)-accredited certificate in online and telephone counselling.

 Professional development has seen me undertake further training.
 This has included applied suicide intervention skills, mental health first aid, cognitive behavioural therapy (CBT) for anxiety, depression and obsessive compulsive disorder and strategies for addressing procrastination and perfectionism.